pereiragc/SPER-spring24/README.md

 One important note.
 Getting a project ready in ~13 weeks is **difficult**, and **you won't be able to "wing it"**.
 Please reach out to me if you're experiencing roadblocks.
 The earlier you do this, the more time we'll have to troubleshoot.

+## Final submission format

+I would expect the average project to be 20-30 pages, but there is no strict requirement.
+Brevity is appreciated.
+I strongly advise against writing redundant content for the sake of adding pages.

+There is also no strict requirement for the structure, but I recommend following some variation of the below:

+1. An introduction outling: motivation, research question, data, methodology, results, etc.
+  + the main objective is to communicate the message of your project in a concise, yet sufficiently detailed way.
+  + It should be appealing to a non-technical/non-expert reader.
+2. A literature review, explaining how your approach and results connect with prior findings, and what's your specific contribution.
+  + This section should be a "big picture" review, and not about specific numbers.
+Leave that to the discussion of your results.
+  + There is no preferred citation format, but be consistent.
+3. A description of your analysis
+  + In the case of empirical work, this should contain some information of the data you use.
+How did you collect it?
+Is it publicly available?
+Show some descriptive stats, tables, charts, etc.
+  + You can get as technical as you want here, but if you prefer, you can also leave more technical parts to an appendix.
+4. A discussion of the results and interpretation of your analysis.
+Ideally, you will connect your findings to the extant literature.

+You can include a conclusion if you want.
+Sometimes it feels a bit like boilerplate (like the "this paper is structured as follows..." part), but it's ok to have it since some people seem to expect that.

+Again, this is all about having a compelling write-up: if you think following a different structure may communicate your work better, by all means, do that!

 # Some topics of interest